dnelson86/arepo/documentation/source/diagnosticfiles.md

-Arepo will not only output the simulation snapshot and reduced data via the halo-finder files, but also a number of (mostly ascii) diagnostic log- files which contian important information about the code performance and runtime behavior.
+Arepo will not only output the simulation snapshot and reduced data via the halo-finder files, but also a number of (mostly ascii) diagnostic log- files which contain important information about the code performance and runtime behavior.

 In practice, to quickly check the performance of large